DroidBait66/DroidBait66/README.md

-# Welcome

-## 💫 About Me:
+# 💫 About Me:
-I'm a Cybersecurity undergraduate at Northeastern University (Khoury College), expected to graduate in May 2026.
+I'm Alp, a Cybersecurity undergraduate at Northeastern University (Khoury College), expected to graduate in May 2026.
 I enjoy working on backend systems, security infrastructure, and full-stack applications that make a real-world impact.<br>

 ## 🌐 Contact Me: